Police involved in downtown Seattle shooting, officials say

 The Seattle Police Department said officers had contacted the stabbing suspect near First Avenue and Spring Street — several blocks from the initial stabbing scene — when the shooting occurred.

-Police have not said whether — or how many — officers fired their weapons.
-They also have not provided details about the circumstances surrounding the shooting, said whether anyone was wounded or described the extent of the stabbing victim’s injuries.
+The SPD has not detailed the circumstances of the shooting or said whether officers fired their weapons.
+But a Harborview Medical Center spokesperson said the stabbing suspect had been admitted into the Seattle hospital and remained in critical condition.

-Over a dozen police vehicles were at the scene about 9 a.m., and officers had used police tape to cordon off a section of Spring.
+Meanwhile, over a dozen police vehicles were at the scene about 9 a.m., and officers had used police tape to cordon off a section of Spring.

 Passersby, including employees and families streaming into the nearby KidsCentre day care, had more questions than answers.
 Angie Balderrama said she and her KidsCentre co-workers decided to keep their classes inside, canceling walks and outdoor activities.

-Police, meanwhile, urged people to stay out of the area, which is a couple of blocks from the Elliott Bay waterfront and Seattle Art Museum.
+Police urged people to stay out of the area, which is a couple of blocks from the Elliott Bay waterfront and Seattle Art Museum.

 Officials said the initial stabbing occurred at Second Avenue and Cherry Street, which is about three-tenths of a mile southeast of the shooting scene.
+The extent of the stabbing victim’s injuries wasn’t immediately clear.

 The SPD said its Force Investigation Team has responded and will lead an investigation.